Your Complete Guide to Patio Installation

 You’re on the home stretch!
 These final steps are what separate a good paver patio from a great one.
 Taking the time to properly finish the job will lock your pavers in place, prevent weeds, and ensure your new outdoor space looks fantastic for years to come.
 It’s all about securing your hard work and giving the surface a clean, professional look.
 Before you start, take a moment to admire your layout and make sure everything looks just right.
 Once you complete these next steps, making changes becomes much more difficult.
 A beautifully finished project is incredibly rewarding, and you can see plenty of examples in our project gallery for inspiration.
 Getting these details right is the key to a long-lasting, low-maintenance patio you can enjoy season after season.

-Fill the Joints with Polymeric Sand
+Sweep in the Polymeric Sand

 Polymeric sand is a game-changer for paver patios.
 It’s a fine sand mixed with a polymer that hardens when activated with water, creating a firm yet flexible bond in the joints.
 This locks your pavers together and is your best defense against weeds and insect infestations.